 Can your HEPA air filter help block you from developing an illness?
 For some ailments, it can.
 HEPA filters cannot protect your home from a virus.
 There is also no guarantee that any HEPA air filter will hold up against other illnesses, such as the flu, cold, or allergies.
 But a good HEPA filter can increase your odds of avoiding sickness, when combined with generally accepted best practices.

 As shown by Center for Disease Control and Prevention studies, industrial-grade air filters are offering worthwhile results when it comes to limiting the increase of particles that stay in the air.
-However, these systems are much more pricier than consumer-grade filters.
+However, these systems are much more expensive than consumer-grade filters.
 HEPA filters for the home also continue to get better.
-There are several tests that have proven the success of HEPA filters intercepting mold spores, asbestos, odors, smoke and bacteria from your family’s air.
+There are several tests that have proven the success of HEPA filters intercepting mold spores, asbestos, odors, smoke and bacteria from your Jackson family’s air.
 However, a number of airborne sicknesses or viruses are too small for a HEPA filter to prevent them from moving through the air of a normal home.

 HEPA filters can lower the possibility of contracting a selection of ailments related to repeated exposure to minute particles disturbed by construction and other physical activities.
 For instance, if you’re remodeling rooms of your space, have a hobby apt to move lots of dirt or chemicals, or if your house is close to select production facilities, setting up a HEPA filter could prevent them from floating through your home, hence helping to clean up the air quality.

 Don’t forget, while a HEPA filter could potentially diminish your probability of developing common airborne sicknesses, it is no replacement for good hygiene and the guidance of medical professionals!
 Keep this information top of mind as you care for your space and family.